sofiia-samigulina/tour-agency-sql/README.md

 I used technologies like:

--SELECT, INSERT, DELETE, CREATE TABLE/VIEW/TRIGGER/FUNCTION/PROCEDURE;
+- SELECT, INSERT, DELETE, CREATE TABLE/VIEW/TRIGGER/FUNCTION/PROCEDURE;
--JOINs, UNION;
+- JOINs, UNION;
--WHERE;
+- WHERE;
--ORDER BY, GROUP BY.
+- ORDER BY, GROUP BY.

 # What I learnt